23rd March 2018 – Updated

 APPENDIX: A BRIEF HISTORY OF THE AMATEUR RANKINGS

 The World Amateur Golf Ranking (WAGR) was launched on 23rd January 2007.
 It was established by David Moir, a member of staff in The R&A’s entries department.

 Its origins lie in the handicap balloting out of the reigning Australian Amateur champion, Andrew Martin, at the 2004 Amateur Championship.
 It was clear that because of different handicapping systems around the world the adoption of lowest handicap as the primary entry criteria was no longer appropriate.
 A new approach or safety net was needed to ensure that such errors were not made again and that playing fields were always at their strongest.

-Andy McDonald took over from Moir in 2008 and still heads up the team within R&A Championships Ltd that manages it.
-He now has a team of five people working for him, at least according to an article in the 2014 Golfer’s Handbook.
+Andy McDonald took over from Mr. Moir in 2008 and up until late last year still headed up the team within R&A Championships Ltd that manages it.
+There was a team of five people working for him, at least according to an article in the 2014 Golfer’s Handbook.

 2011 was an important year for the WAGR.
 It started to produce a Women’s ranking but more importantly gained the endorsement of the USGA, giving it credibility around the world.